 The opioid crisis has and will continue to affect the lives of thousands.
 But these numbers don’t even count the friends and families who suffer while watching their loved one battle their addiction disorder.

 While the symptoms of heroin abuse begin with poor personal hygiene, the long-term effects of heroin use are much more dangerous.
 Before you or a loved one begins to experience these sometimes fatal symptoms, you should seek help.

 Not sure what signs to look for?
 Here are the mental and physical symptoms most commonly seen in long-term heroin users.

 Mental Effects of Heroin Use

 Many people start using heroin to self-medicate mental disorders like depression and anxiety.
-While the euphoria of heroin use may seem to help these conditions at first, the long term effects of heroin use, actually make the symptoms of a mental disorder worse.
+While the euphoria of heroin use may seem to help these conditions at first, the long-term effects of heroin use, actually make the symptoms of a mental disorder worse.

 That’s because chronic heroin use has been shown to cause damage to white matter in the brain.

-White matter is tissue that contains neurons and axons, which are both vital to healthy brain function.
+White matter is the tissue that contains neurons and axons, which are both vital to healthy brain function.
 When these cells are damaged or destroyed in heroin addiction, they are extremely slow to recover.

 Meanwhile, a heroin user will experience problems with: